Apps are bundled in packages. When a new version of a package is released,

 fto point to

-Updating an entire package is a single transaction.
+Updating an entire package runs in a single transaction.

 In the above example, never ever remove the file